goreleaser/goreleaser/www/docs/pro.md

 ## Roadmap

-The roadmap is not public (yet), but we do have a couple of ideas and your input is always welcome!
+The roadmap is not public (yet), but we do have a couple of ideas, and your input is always welcome!
 Once you buy it, feel free to [email me](mailto:carlos@becker.software?subject=GoReleaser%20Feature%20Suggestion) with your suggestions.

 ## Pricing & Sponsors